Updated April 25, 2022

 - In confirmation emails

-Making return information readily available is one of the many things that eCommerce brands can learn from Amazon, says writer Brenda Barron.
+Making return information readily available is one of the many things that eCommerce brands can learn from Amazon.
 For instance, Amazon has an entire section of its site for “returns and replacements.”
-Customers can quickly find the information they need there and don’t need to waste time calling or emailing.
-Most eCommerce brands don’t need to go as far as Amazon, but customers shouldn’t have to dig for information, either.
-By making information easy to access, you boost your chances of nurturing a great customer relationship.
+Customers can quickly find the information they need there and do not need to waste time calling or emailing.

 Do Your Best to Prevent Returns From Ever Happening

 One way DTC brands can support a generous return policy is to cut down the number of products that get returned.

 This requires companies to review the entire sales process to identify weak points that may plant the seeds for buyer’s remorse writes the team at Chargebacks911.
 “Review the product and service descriptions for accuracy and detail.
 Then, check the product images: Do they zoom-in on details, capture the item from different angles, and accurately portray color options?”
 Helping customers to get a better idea of what they are buying can minimize the likelihood they will feel misled when the product lands on their doorstep.

 Start with your product pages.
 These are some of the most important pages on your website, yet many eCommerce brands make the same mistakes time and again.
 Check out our guide to mistake-free product pages to make sure you’re not one of them.

 Next, look at your quality assurance.
 Sometimes, the product just does not arrive as expected.
 That is why brands should also look at and address any product quality issues.
 This process is part of gatekeeping avoidance, a strategy that DTC brands can use to ensure that unhappy customers don’t happen in the first place by creating a quality product and shipping it out quickly.